dekoza/mtgpl/GTC.rst

 Towering Thunderfist
-    {W}: Towering Thunderfist gains vigilance until end of turn.
+    |mana_w|: Towering Thunderfist gains vigilance until end of turn.

 Treasury Thrull
-    Extort (Whenever you cast a spell, you may pay {(w/b)}.
+    Extort (Whenever you cast a spell, you may pay |mana_wb|.
 If you do, each opponent loses 1 life and you gain that much life.)

     Whenever Treasury Thrull attacks, you may return target artifact, creature, or enchantment card from your graveyard to your hand.